-In terms of projected figures, on the basis of the preliminary data for the year ended on 31 December 2020, calculated in accordance with Basel 3 rules, the related ratios are estimated as follows:
+In terms of projected figures, on the basis of the preliminary data for the year ended 31 December 2021, calculated in accordance with Basel 3 rules, the related ratios are estimated as follows:

-CET1R: 17.1%;
+- CET1R: 16.3%;

-T1R: 18.4%;
+- T1R: 17.4%;

-TCR: 18.4%;
+- TCR: 17.4%;

-For the year ending on 31 December 2021, the projected figures calculated in defining the RAF - during its meeting called to approve the budget - call for ratios equal to:
+For the year ending 31 December 2022, the figures estimated within the Risk Appetite Statement (RAS) - presented during the meeting called to approve the 2022-2024 Industrial Plan - call for ratios equal to:

-CET1R: 15.0%;
+- CET1R: 14.5%;

-T1R: 16.0%;
+- T1R: 17.5%;

-TCR: 16.0%.
+- TCR: 17.5%.

-All the historical data and the projections exceed the regulatory thresholds (i.e., 4.5% for CET1R, 6% for T1R and 8% for TCR), even including the capital conservation buffer and the additional Pillar 2 capital regulatory requirements set forth in this regard upon completion of the SREP (i.e., 7.75% for CET1R, 9.51% for T1R and 11.84% for TCR in 2020, pending new update).
+All the historical data and the projections exceed the regulatory thresholds (i.e., 4.5% for CET1R, 6% for T1R and 8% for TCR), even including the capital conservation buffer and the additional Pillar 2 capital regulatory requirements set forth in this regard upon completion of the SREP (i.e., 7.75% for CET1R, 9.51% for T1R and 11.84% for TCR in 2021, pending new update).

-A more precise estimate of capital ratios at 31 December 2021 will be included in the ICAAP report to be sent to the Bank of Italy by the end of April 2021, however the above figures confirm the sustainability of current remuneration policies.
+A more precise estimate of capital ratios at 31 December 2022 will be included in the ICAAP report to be sent to the Bank of Italy by the end of April 2022, however the above figures confirm the sustainability of current remuneration policies.

-The foregoing considerations confirm the overall sustainability of the motion, insofar as the different limit of the ratio of the variable to fixed component of remuneration would not compromise the compliance with prudential rules, and in particular, regulations pertaining to own funds.
+The foregoing considerations confirm the overall sustainability of the motion, insofar as the altered limit of the ratio of the variable to fixed component of remuneration would not compromise compliance with prudential rules, and in particular, regulations pertaining to own funds.

-Underlining that, in terms of approval procedure, the aforesaid Bank of Italy's provisions, save where the Articles of Association provide otherwise, establish that the motion is to be deemed approved by the ordinary General Shareholders' Meeting, if:
+Underlining that, in terms of the approval procedure, the aforesaid Bank of Italy's provisions, save where the Articles of Association provide otherwise, establish that the motion is to be deemed approved by the ordinary General Shareholders' Meeting, if: